 Previously MGM Studios, this park is in the process of a lot of construction.
 As a result several of the attractions are closed down and I wouldn’t recommend getting a single day pass here–if you have a park hopper it is totally worth spending part of a day there.
 They are currently working on adding more Star Wars stuff, but most of that won’t be done for years.
 They have added a few live Star Wars shows to the area and it was pretty cool to see the First Order Stormtroopers marching around and hassling pedestrians!
 There are a few restaurants and snack/drink kiosks in the Studios, but not a lot of great drink options.
 A few of the kiosks did have at least one craft beer option like New Belgium’s Fat Tire or Magic Hat #9, but most had Bud products.
 Still better than it used to be!

 We did step into the Tune In Lounge–a full service bar that basically serves as a waiting area for the 50’s Prime Time Cafe–mostly as an excuse to get into air conditioned splendor after wandering around in 90 degree heat.
+They recently had air conditioning services brisbane come out and fix their A/C so it was nice and cold inside.
 I ended up with the best craft beer option: Cigar City Jai Alai.
 This is a pretty good beer, but it was served in a frosted glass so I had to wait a bit for it to warm up.
 I hate frosted glasses.
 Also available were the ubiquitous Bud Light, Sam Adams (Octoberfest though…), Yeungling, Fat Tire, Blue Moon, and Stella.
 They had a couple of funny cocktails under the heading “From Dad’s Liquor Cabinet”.
 I liked the 50’s theme in here along with old tube TV’s playing black & white classic shows.
 Not a bad stop but not a great destination.

 Our final stop once we visited the few rides still working, and getting nauseous on the hurl express that is Star Tours, was the outdoor (still really hot) lounge at the Brown Derby.
 There, our server Angela was one of the best we had on our trip and brought out a special champagne toast for our anniversary as a starter.
 Sj ended up getting a champagne cocktail and I got the cool mini martini flight.
 Beer options not great, but oh well!